Which Yoga Is Best For Constipation?

 See: Yoga For GERD

-Effects of Yoga: Yogic postures teach us to restrain our skeletal muscles, which operate our extremities & also help contain the muscles that form the support for the internal organ systems.
+Yogic postures teach us to restrain our skeletal muscles, which operate our extremities & also help contain the muscles that form the support for the internal organ systems.
 All Yogic postures help to enhance the strength of our muscular system since most of these are isometric.
-Hatha yogic postures improve the co-ordination between nervous & musculoskeletal system Yoga asanas also help to concentrically shorten & eccentrically lengthen all of our muscular systems under gravitational force.
+Hatha yogic postures improve the coordination between the nervous & musculoskeletal systems Yoga asanas also help to concentrically shorten & eccentrically lengthen all of our muscular systems under gravitational force.
 This variation helps to maintain the health of our muscles.

 As all Hatha yogic postures are slow, it helps to increase flexibility and lengthen the muscles by reducing the impact of the myotatic stretch reflex.
 Yoga postures also help us to trigger the clasp knife reflex by holding the hatha yoga postures for 30 minutes or longer, which then helps us to unwind the specific muscle and also increase its versatility.

-In short, yoga asanas function as an essential tool to maintain our Annamaya kosha in a state of synchronization of all of the organ systems.
+In short, yoga asanas function as an essential tool to maintain our Annamaya kosha in a state of synchronization of all organ systems.

 And yes, that includes your gut and digestive health.
 The most frequent reason for constipation, gas, and other tummy issues has to do with our poor, fast-paced lifestyle.
 Poor eating choices, anxiety, and hectic schedules can manifest in your digestive tract as hard stools (in addition to loose stools) or infrequent bowel movements.